BuvinJT/distbuilder/docs/ConfigClasses.md

 from which to start modifying the "Target Directory" installer page.
 If another page has not been supplied for this, distbuilder will use this class to apply it's own default customization to the natural QtIfw interface.

+Constructor:

+    QtIfwTargetDirPage()  # 0 arguments!

+## QtIfwSimpleTextPage

+This class is derived from `QtIfwUiPage`.
+It does not require ANY form / .ui content passed to it.
+It provides a page layout with a single element, `text`, which can be set easily via an argument to the constructor of this class.
+That text may contain all valid QtIFW dynamic substitutions e.g. these [Installer Variables](LowLevel.md#installer-variables), or directly using the `@variable@` syntax.
+See https://doc.qt.io/qtinstallerframework/scripting.html#predefined-variables.

+By providing an `onLoad` script, you may of course define more comprehensive manipulations of the text value.
+Alternatively, you wish to specify **no text** or content at all for the page, other than perhaps something such as "working..." and then use that as a place holder to perform a given process.
+There are many imaginative ways for using this class as a convenient platform from which to start a custom, dynamic page.

+Constructor:

+    QtIfwSimpleTextPage( name, pageOrder=None,
+                         title="", text="", onLoad=None )

 ## PipConfig

 Objects of this type define the details for downloading